GGP1/kure/README.md

 > **Important**: on interrupt signals the database will finish all the remaining transactions before closing the connection.

 The database can be restored using [`kure restore`](https://github.com/GGP1/kure/blob/master/docs/commands/restore.md).
-The user will be asked to provide new parameters.
+The user will be asked to provide new authentication parameters.
 Every record is decrypted and deleted with the old configuration and re-created with the new one.

 ### Synchronization